prebid/prebid.github.io/adops/setting-up-prebid-multiformat-in-dfp.md

 This page shows how to set up your ad server so that you can serve multiformat ads.

 Multiformat ads allow you to declare multiple media types on a single ad unit.
-For example, you can set up one ad on the page that could show a banner, native, or video ad, depending on which had the highest bid.
+For example, you can set up one ad on the page that could show a banner, native, or outstream video ad, depending on which had the highest bid.

 {: .alert.alert-info :}
 For instructions, on how to set up multiformat ads from the engineering side, see [Show Multiformat Ads with Prebid.js]({{site.baseurl}}/dev-docs/show-multiformat-ads.html).